fnands/fnands.com/blog/2024/factory-hackathon/index.md

 [Blog Post: Kruger Story 2](kruger-adventure2/kruger-adventure2.md)

 Again, the story is reasonable, although I wished it was maybe a bit longer?
-Or maybe it is mercifully short.
+Or maybe it is mercifully short, depending on your perspective.

 ### Story 3: A Weekend of Wonders: Our Hackathon Adventure